a-furlong/cat-hx-microreactor/README.md

 # cat-hx-microreactor
-Catalystic Heat Exchange Microreactor for Oxy-Fuel Combustion Reduced Order Modelling Developed in Python with Cantera for reactions and fluid properties Main components consist of cross-flow heat exchanger modelling in micro-channels and catalyzed reactions in packed beds

-Cross-flow heat exchanger model:
-Shows hot gas flow in one direction with utility flow in a cross-flow setup, with a discretized grid representing locations in a printed circuit heat excahanger.
-Includes developing laminar flow region correlations for heat transfer and pressure drops.
-Neglects heat transfer between channels of the same fluid.
+Printed circuit heat exchanger (PCHE) in crossflow model Handles two flows in parallel with a third stream in crossflow

+crossflow_hx_with_intraplate - original model incorporating three fluids with intra-plate heat transfer crossflow_PCHE - updated model, including the replacement of Cantera and significant performance increases